chrplr/PCBS/docs/software-installation.rst

 .. contents:: :depth: 2

 Instructions for native Windows (without WSL)
 ---------------------------------------------

 **Please  follow these instructions carefully**!
-If you do not, many things could go wrong and you mights have to reinstall.
+If you do not, many things could go wrong and you might need to run the installers again.

 R and Rstudio
 ~~~~~~~~~~~~~